cgonzalezandrades/sampleApp/README.md

 - `NodeJs`

 # Installation
+**for tesing this app you will need to create a account to be able to login**
+Dont worry ! you are not subscribing or putting you personal information anywhere.

 - **before permorforming these steps:**
 - make sure you have Java SDK 8
 - Port 8080 is not in use.